 But since he arrived in Los Angeles, ascending to what he called his "dream job" at USC, he's been mostly an all-business, old school, grumpy football coach.

 "You been bored?"
-Kiffin quips.
+Kiffin quipped.
 "You were all excited when I got hired here."

-A notable void, however, has been controversy arising due to Kiffin's conduct at USC.
+A notable void, however, has been controversy arising because of Kiffin's conduct at USC.
 Oh, he took a shot at rival UCLA after signing his 2010 recruiting class, but that was more a tempest in a thimble than a teapot.
 He sometimes provides assessments of players' shortcomings that can seem too honest.
-But, really, the only big story this spring at USC is injuries, which means there are plenty of stifled yawns by observers at practices.
+But really, the only big story this spring at USC is injuries.
+That means there are plenty of stifled yawns by observers at practices.
 Who saw that coming?

 "Sometimes I get people here that actually want to see that brash side," Kiffin said.

-On the one hand, this is a good thing.
-It's possible that Kiffin shortly will be judged on substance, on whether he can coach or not, on whether he can lead the Trojans back to the top of the Pac-12 or not.
+On the one hand, that is a good thing.
+It's possible Kiffin shortly will be judged on substance, on whether he can coach, on whether he can lead the Trojans back to the top of the Pac-12.
 His oft-noted limited résumé -- a 5-15 record coaching the Oakland Raiders and a 15-11 mark in two college seasons -- reveals little.